ritika-b/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 4. Store the `requestId` and roller address.
 5. Emit an event to signal that the die is rolling.

-We will add a `ROLL_IN_PROGRESS` variable to signify that the die has been rolled but the result is not yet returned and a `DiceRolled` event to the contract.
+You must add a `ROLL_IN_PROGRESS` variable to signify that the die has been rolled but the result is not yet returned and a `DiceRolled` event to the contract.

 ```solidity
 pragma solidity 0.8.7;